samuelbortolin/sprout-classification/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Project of signal, image and video @ Università degli studi di Trento for sprout classification
+Project of signal, image and video @ Università degli studi di Trento for the detection of sprouts

 ## Setup